bbauska/W3Cx-2of5/README.md

 root folder where our HTML file is.

 Now that we've got that in a separate CSS file in order to apply the styles we need to create a link.
 We need to link our style sheet into our HTML document.
 We do so with the 'link' element inside the 'head' tag.
 And then we set it up as a style sheet element and then we specify the 'href' which is the actual file name itself and again if we had a folder structure we would specify where to find it within that folder structure.
 Then we simply tell it that it is a text CSS file.

-Now, what we're going to do is we're going to apply that CSS styling not just to the Web page, but we're going to make some changes to our list of ingredients located down here underneath the salad image.

-Currently the list of ingredients is a 'ul' tag, and if we scroll into our HTML document then fine, we see that it's simply a 'ul' tag with three list items in it.
+Now, what we're going to do is apply that CSS styling not just to the Web page, but we're going to make some changes to our list of ingredients located underneath the salad image.
+Currently, the list of ingredients is a 'ul' tag, and if we scroll into our HTML document then fine, we see that it's simply a 'ul' tag with three list items in it.
 What we want to do is change this so that we can better represent the list of ingredients.
 Typically, you'll have an ingredient name and a quantity.
 In order to work with that successfully, we are going to setup a table.

 We will replace this 'ul' element and the three 'li' elements with the 'table' element, and then we'll create three rows and two columns, one to support the ingredient name and one to support the amount of the ingredient itself.
 Let's go ahead, and start replacing that 'ul' with the 'table' element.
 That will create our first table row and then within that first row we want to have two table cells.

 The first 'td' we create, we're actually going to start applying class names to the table cells.
 Each one of the cells will have a different class name.
 The first one will specify as ingredient and this will actually contain the text with the ingredient itself.

-We'll put that in place, and then we'll go ahead and we'll create a second 'td' element and we'll also give this 'td' element a class name.
+We'll put that in place, and then we'll create a second 'td' element and we'll also give this 'td' element a class name.
 The class name that we'll specify here is called amount, so that we know this is for the amount field.
 Again, these class names will become important when we start manipulating the styling in the CSS file.

 We had three ingredients listed prior.

-What we're going to do is essentially just copy and paste that initial row into two second rows, and then we'll have three rows altogether.

-Now what we're going to do with each individual cell is we're going to change the text that is in the cell, and we're doing this for a specific reason.
+What we're going to do is essentially copy and paste that initial row into two second rows, and then we'll have three rows altogether.
+Now we're going to change the text that is in the cell, and we're doing this for a specific reason.
 Because what you'll see after we're done, is how the text doesn't align very well on the table mostly because of the different widths or the different quantities of characters that are in each one of the text items that we have.
 This kind of messes the display of our table up a little bit when we refresh the document, and it's not very visually appealing.

 We're going to use the CSS to apply some changes, to style a table to